DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

     - Can receive and use Fate Cards.
     - Have a Primary Suit, and related mechanics.

-2. Bystanders and Minions.
+2. NPCs.
 All other characters.
 They...
     - Are weaker than Dealers
     - Have limited access to Powers
     - Have 1-3 HP.